svanimisetti/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_sign_classifier_SV.md

 *5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.*

 The code for calculating the accuracy of the model is located in the cell \# 177.
+The test dataset from the German traffic sign database was also used and 48 images were randomly selected from the test set to evaluate the test accuracy.
+This was done after satisfactory results were obtained from the validation set after multiple iterations to tune the hyperparamters.
+The testing procedure is shown in cell \# 219-222.
+The test accuracy was 100%.
+The confusion matrix for the test is shown in following figure.
+Since the test was 100% accurate, there are no off-diagonal elements.

+![Confusion-Matrix][image6]

 My final model results were:
-* Training set accuracy of 100%
+* Training set accuracy of **100%**
-* Validation set accuracy of 97%
+* Validation set accuracy of **97%**
-* Test set accuracy of 100%
+* Test set accuracy of **100%**

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?